How to Write Internal Conflict and External Conflict in a Script

 So in classical literature, and now film and television, there are six different types of conflict.
 While more seem to be classified as internal conflict or external conflict, we’ll take a look at each category and supply examples.

 1. Man vs. Self

-Okay, right from the get-go we’ll delve into something that seems like it could strictly be classified as an internal conflict.
-In Man vs. Self, we traditionally follow that happens in the mind of a character.
+Okay, right from the get-go we’ll delve into something that seems like it could strictly be classified as being internal.
+In Man vs. Self, we traditionally follow what happens in the mind of a character.
 Whether it’s Don Draper trying to get over self-destruction, or the Marvelous Ms. Maisel conquering becoming an independent woman.

-But some of the best writing takes a spin on this and creates external conflicts from the internal struggle.
+But some of the best writing takes a spin on this and creates external issues from the internal struggle.

 Think about the movie Multiplicity.
-That’s legitimately internal conflict come to life.
+That’s legitimately inner struggle come to life.
 Or what about all the personalities in Orphan Black?

 Sometimes our best writing comes from taking a traditional conflict and flipping it on its head.